dobromir-hristov/vuecommunity/docs/guide/ecosystem/ui-libraries.md

 ### iView

-While not as well-known as Element UI, Iview is a valid, well maintained alternative.
+While not as well-known as Element UI, iView is a valid, well maintained alternative.
 It provides a large set of components which we can import on demand and useful tools to make working with them easier, together with Typescript support and the official admin panel template.
 It's a good choice especially if you prefer to work with LESS over SASS.

 <useful-links>
 <useful-links-section title="Official">